runnerty/docs/docs/notifiers.md

 Runnerty matchs the `id` property from the plan with the [config.json](config.md) one to identify the notifier to run. the `message` field is the variable property that may change in every process.

 :::important
 It is important to notice that it is possible to overwrite some configuration properties IN THE processes.
-For example: if we want to change the token and chat_id of the notification depending of the event:
+For example: if we want to change the token and *chat_id* of the notification depending of the *event*:
 :::

 ```json